rust-lang/rfcs/text/0000-partial_types.md

 Rust consumer use same names for action and for type clarifications, so we follow this style.

-We need to add access filter to them, ignoring it mean `%full` filter (Ok, it is a bit unclear which is a default filter - `%full` or `%max`)!
+We need to add access filter to them, omiting it mean `%max` filter.
+Since it is not possibe to consume more than `%max`, it has no sence to use `%full` instead!

-`%full` means consumer consume all fields.
+`%full` means consumer consume all fields, `%max` consume all permited fields.

 ```rust
 struct A { f1: String, f2: String, f3: String }